 (2) Applicability.
 In general, arriving aliens who are inadmissible under section 212(a)(6)(C) and/or (7) are subject to expedited removal under section 235(b)(1) of the Act.
 Officers should only charge those grounds of inadmissibility that can be fully supported by the evidence and that will withstand any further scrutiny.
 Officers may, but need not, charge more than one ground of inadmissibility.
 If 212(a)(6)(C) and/or 212(a)(7) are the only charges lodged, the alien must be processed under expedited removal and may not be referred for an immigration hearing under section 240.
 If additional charges are lodged, the alien may be referred for a section 240 hearing, but this should only occur in extraordinary circumstances.
 Generally speaking, if an alien is inadmissible under 212(a)(6)(C) and/or (7), additional charges should not be brought and the alien should be placed in expedited removal.
-There will be very few instances where it will be advantageous to the government to lodge additional charges and institute section 240 removal proceedings if a solid expedited removal proceeding will normally be the preferred option.
+There will be very few instances where it will be advantageous to the government to lodge additional charges and institute section 240 removal proceedings if a solid expedited removal proceeding can be concluded.
+Even in criminal cases, an expedited removal proceeding will normally be the preferred option.